Ribbed DIY Concrete Planter for Christmas

 Or how about planting a seasonal looking plant like a Christmas cactus or even small ornamental pepper plant!

-And if you are looking for other ideas for DIY gifts, take a look at my post on 25 Handmade Gift Ideas With Concrete, as well as my Round Cement Christmas Candle and this Burlap Bag Planter.
+And if you are looking for other ideas for DIY gifts, take a look at this list of 25 handmade concrete gifts, as well as round concrete Christmas candles and a unique burlap bag planter.

 Don’t forget to Pin it for later!